Trapholo01/Avengers-2.1k/reflection.md

 * `lerato` – Lerato handled the backend server and API integration
 * `Thelezinhle` – Thelezinhle implemented frontend forms and JS logic
 * `Documentation_Thato` – I created documentation, wireframes, and tested features

-Our Kanban board tracked tasks through **To Do → In Progress → Review → Done**, ensuring transparency and accountability.
-Daily check-ins allowed us to quickly resolve blockers and maintain progress.

 ---